 Myriad standard and optional features ensure that the 2020 Audi A8 is a bona fide flagship.
-For now, there’s just one model, and it earns a 9 here with plentiful base features, high-tech interfaces, wide range of customizability, and advanced driving technologies.
+It earns a 9 here with plentiful base features, high-tech interfaces, a wide range of customizability, and advanced driving technologies.

 Base cars want for little with their 18-way adjustable front seats, adaptive air suspension, three screens that include Apple CarPlay and Android Auto compatibility, 17-speaker Bang & Olufsen audio, panoramic moonroof, and far more.
 Figure spending about $86,200 for a base A8 55 and more than $10,000 additional for the V-8-powered A8 60.
-The upcoming S8 will cost around $130,500 to start.
-Audi has not priced the new hybrid.
+The plug-in hybrid model costs about $95,000 to start.
+The S8 runs at least $130,500.

 It’s hard to imagine needing additional features, but few A8s are likely to lack any options.
 We’d certainly add the Luxury Package with its softer leather, synthetic suede headliner, aluminum buttons, and ambient lighting.
 The rear-axle steering system and predictive suspension are worth ordering for more spirited drivers as well.

 The 2020 A8 has a complex technology story to tell, and its interface will certainly require acclimation.
 A 10.3-inch screen on the dash is paired with an 8.6-inch display on the center stack.
 The two work in concert to handle audio, climate, and navigation functions.
 Pressure-sensitive interfaces mean that functions such as changing the heated seat’s temperature are as intuitive as holding the virtual button for a longer period.

 Audi’s built-in navigation system is crisp and effective, and we love the Google Earth overlay, though be prepared for a monthly data charge.